The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Summary

 \end{enumerate}

-We emphasize that we have only tested the simplified scenario where the gas angular momentum, black hole spin and magnetic field axes are all aligned, while the realistic configurations can be more complicated.
+We emphasize that we have only tested the simplified scenario where the gas angular momentum, BH spin and magnetic field axes are all aligned, while they might be misaligned in some astrophysical systems.
 Furthermore, the treatment of cooling and radiative processes can be improved by conducting simulations using codes incorporating radiative transfer physics, which is particularly important in the super-Eddington accretion regime.
-Nonetheless, this work has disclosed that accretion flows around spinning black holes only need to possess small specific angular momenta to become MADs and launch very powerful jets.
-The results have important consequences for understanding various black hole accretion systems with low gas angular momentum, such as Sgr A* and other low-luminosity AGNs, TDEs, GRBs and certain HMXBs, and in particular, what sets the jet power in such systems.
+Nonetheless, this work has disclosed that accretion flows around spinning BHs only need to possess small specific angular momenta to become MADs and launch very powerful jets.
+It also illustrates that the initial gas angular momentum and configuration can affect the results of GRMHD simulations of BH accretion.
+Our results have important consequences for understanding various BH accretion systems with low gas angular momentum, such as Sgr A* and other low-luminosity AGNs, TDEs, GRBs and certain HMXBs, and, in particular, what sets off the jet power in such systems.\\

+We thank S. Woosley for useful discussions at the early stages of the project.
+We also thank P. Sukova, A. Janiuk, D. Proga, L.L.
+Thomsen and the referee for helpful suggestions and comments.
+T.M.K. and L.D. acknowledge support from the National Natural Science Foundation of China (HKU12122309) and the Hong Kong Research Grants Council (HKU27305119 and 17314822).
+AT acknowledges support by NSF grants AST-2009884, AST-2107839, AST-1815304, AST-1911080, OAC-2031997, and AST-2206471.
+We acknowledge support by the NSF through resources provided by NICS Kraken, where simulations were carried out, NICS Nautilus and TACC Frontera \citep{stanzione2020frontera}, where data were analyzed, and NCSA MSS and TACC Ranch, where data were backed up, under grants TG-AST100040 (TeraGrid), AST20011 (LRAC), and AST22011 (Pathways).
+We acknowledge computational support from the high-performance computing facilities offered by the Information Technology Services Department at the University of Hong Kong and the Tianhe-2 supercluster.